 If you try the special devices for placement, we feel that: granite or marble is bad (ringing).
-Cones are just plain ridiculous.
+Cones are just plain ridiculous and stupid.
+Cones are for uneducated people.
 Ceramic ball bearing feet are great.
 Good wood is great if thick.
 Others - please try.

 The way stereo sound is created inside the DAC can - under optimal condition - recreate the musical experience as it sounded live.
 It means that two speakers can cause us listeners to hear sounds everywhere around us, above, below, far in front, almost close to our face, and also behind us.
 This type of imaging is our goal.
 The sound must be able to get detached from the speakers (so called disappearing act) and the more our DAC helps doing it - the higher we value it (and price accordingly).
-We voice our DACs to be as 3-D as possible.
+We voice our DACs to be as 3-D as possible with the beginning of that 3D as close to listener as possible.